NikitaPishel/live-sim/misc/texts/ready-readme/README.md

 2. **Customizability:**
    The model is highly flexible.
 Its core can be trained and used in any imaginable task and will stay with no changes.
 This allows to use it in a wide range of tasks, from education and grocery to engineering and military.

-3. **Efficieny:**
+3. **Efficiency:**
-   For its structute it gives optimal results by using a list of different algorithms and structures.
+   For its structure it gives optimal results by using a list of different algorithms and structures.

 ---